Ervin-Thorpe/Ervin-Thorpe/README.md

 </br>
 <h2>🖥️ Projects: </h2>

-- <b>⭐ 3-Part Comprehensive Project to Deploying and Configuring a Ticketing System on a Windows 10 in Microsoft Azure: </b>
+- <b>⭐ 3-Part Comprehensive Project to Deploying and Configuring a Ticketing System on Windows 10 in Microsoft Azure: </b>
   - This project guides the deployment and configuration of a ticketing system using an osTicket open-source on a Windows 10 Virtual Machine in Microsoft Azure, along with practical use cases for managing and resolving tickets within the system.
   - [Project Link: 3-Part Project of Setting up and using the Ticketing System in the Cloud](https://github.com/Ervin-Thorpe/Cloud-osTicket-Windows10-Azure)
 - <b>Active Directory in a Virtual Environment:</b>